gamer-project/gamer/doc/wiki/Developing-with-VS-Code.md

    - Select your GAMER project directory.

 > [!TIP]
-> With remote-ssh, open the directory as an absolute path to avoid [this problem](https://github.com/microsoft/vscode-cpptools/issues/4818).
+> When using remote-SSH, open the directory as an absolute path to avoid [this issue](https://github.com/microsoft/vscode-cpptools/issues/4818).

-### Configuring VS Code to integrate with GAMER
+### Configuring VS Code for GAMER

 Run the following script from the root directory of the GAMER project:
 ```bash